stefanbugge/resume/readme.md

 ## Work

 ### Senior software engineer, [FirstAgenda A/S](https://firstagenda.com)
-##### 2015-10-01 - present
+##### 2015-10-01 - Current

-Building a Meeting Optimization Platform to tackle all aspects of the meeting process.
+Building an AI-powered Meeting Optimization Platform to tackle all aspects of the meeting process.

 * Front-end tech lead of a team of 4 people with responsibility for application architecture, maintainability and code quality.
 * Working in a cross-functional and self-organized team with end-to-end responsibilities and defined objectives and key results (OKRs).
 * Collaborating with Samsung on a Bixby/FirstAgenda showcase app for the Bixby 2.0 launch at the Samsung Developer Conference 2018.
 The collaboration entailed continuous communication with Samsung representatives throughout the project as well as designing a natural language user interface.
 * Greatly improved reading experience of meeting documents by building PDF rendering capabilities into the web app, via PDF.js
 * Introduced a modern front-end tech stack as well as advanced build tooling.
-* Tech: Typescript, React, Redux, Angular, Webpack, Electron, Emotion, Sass, PostCSS, C#, ASP.Net, CQRS, DDD, SQL, MongoDB, Entity Framework
+* Tech: Typescript, React, Redux, Angular, SignalR, Webpack, Electron, Emotion, Sass, PostCSS, C#, ASP.Net, CQRS, DDD, SQL, MongoDB, Entity Framework

 ### Software engineer, [Cetrea A/S](http://www.cetrea.com)
 ##### 2013-08-01 - 2015-10-01